deltacoder2603/Pixelo/README.md

 ## Contributions:

 Contributions are welcome!
 Whether you want to fix a bug, add a feature, or improve documentation, feel free to submit a pull request.
-Together, we can make Project Prithvi even better.
+Together, we can make Project Pixelo even better.